English / Language Arts

 Social Studies

-Seventh graders study Modern World History, where the focus is on a thematic examination of 20th century world events.
+Seventh Graders study Modern World History, where the focus is on a thematic examination of 20th Century world events.
 The goal of this course is to widen students’ understanding of important world events through primary source and historical analysis, as well as the study of current events.

 Science

 Trinity’s science program creates scientific thinkers who eagerly investigate, research, explore and record information about the world around them.
 Our hands-on, inquiry-based approach to learning weaves and spirals scientific content in various disciplines and grade levels allowing students to utilize the Scientific Method to experiment, construct, dissect, and create models to prove their hypotheses.
-Throughout their nine years at Trinity Episcopal School, students are introduced to such sciences as earth science, physical science, life science, astronomy, physics, chemistry, microbiology, genetics, physiology and the study of our urban environment.

 World Language